paulkn/esar/src/pages/events/index.md

 title: Events
 image: /img/b-white-flowers.png
 ---
-# **Intercession and Worship**

-MARTINSVILLE VA- NEW DAY CHURCH

-SAVE THE DATE- JANUARY 9, 2021
+# **Esthers Arise Intercession and Worship near Raleigh NC - March 13th/2021**

-**A day for the watchwomen to come together to worship and intercede for the United States of America**
+A day for women to come together, worship and pray for revival in America and the nations.
+A great move of God is among us!
+We have seen many women  touched by His presence and set free!

-We are in a moment in history when it is critical for us to stand in the gap on behalf of America.
-The time is now for Esthers to arise, fast, and pray for the turning of America back to righteousness.
-You are not alone as an intercessor!
-God is calling you to rise up and overcome in this hour and say yes to Jesus at all costs.
+We are in a moment in history to stand in the gap on behalf of America.
+Children are being aborted every day!
+The time is now for Esthers to arise, fast and pray for the turning of America back to God.

+You are not alone!
+God is calling you to rise up, overcome, and birth your promises in this hour by saying yes to Jesus at all costs

-Calling forth the intercessors...we are women who travail and cry out together!
+Calling forth the intercessors!

+We as women will cry out together!

+We will also fellowship with lunch mid day!

 The time is now!

-<button class="btn is-pulled-right" onclick="document.location='https://givebutter.com/EAMartinsville-0109'">Register</button>
+Register by March 10th

+See link